-Although he began as a medievalist scholar (his class on Beowulf was legendary), Alfred also taught English Literature, drama, poetry, and screenwriting.
+A medieval scholar (his class on Beowulf was legendary), Alfred taught English Literature, drama, poetry, and screenwriting.
 His home was open to students, protégés and friends.
 He developed close relationships with colleagues that include Elizabeth Bishop, Seamus Heaney, Mason Hammond, Robert Lowell and Archibald MacLeish.
 But, he also enjoyed friends outside of his coterie at Harvard and corresponded with Christopher Durang, Lillian Hellman, Lillian Ross and Gertrude Stein.

-William Alfred was not only a professor but was also a published poet and scholar who wrote extensively about his Irish-American roots which played a significant role in his plays, from Hogan's Goat and Cry For Us All to The Curse of an Aching Heart.
+As a playwright he wrote extensively about his Irish-American roots which played a significant role in his plays, from Hogan's Goat and Cry For Us All to The Curse of an Aching Heart.